gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/prototype_run_observations_01.md

 -	a re-stabilized stable joint state that can later reopen a serious break corridor under harsher asymmetry
 -	a formerly stable joint state that can then be cleanly downgraded into a weaker relational / separating reading when reciprocal support is genuinely lost
 -	a downgraded post-promotion state that can stabilize as a weaker relational mainline instead of collapsing straight into full independence
--	and a weaker-relational mainline that can later loosen further without yet forcing clear independent separation
+-	a weaker-relational mainline that can later loosen further without yet forcing clear independent separation
+-	and a weakening lower-order relation that can finally tip into a clearer independent-separation mainline without erasing residual relational history

 That distinction matters and appears to be maintainable so far.